-Dominican encourages individuals to report all crimes to campus safety and security in an accurate and timely manner.
+Dominican encourages individuals to report all crimes to campus safety and security in an accurate and prompt manner.
 Dominican provides different ways to report crimes or other emergencies to campus safety and security or obtain help.
 It is the university's policy that Dominican community members should report whenever they observe anything suspicious, believe they have discovered a crime or come across a hazard which could cause harm to themselves or others.
-In addition, victims can report crimes to any Dominican University employee.
-Individuals can privately report a crime to Campus Safety and Security by dialing ext.
+All Dominican University "employees" except counselors, clergy and health services providers functioning in those roles are considered Campus Security Authorities for purposes of reporting crime statistics as well as incidents that necessitate timely warnings.
+Individuals can privately report a crime to Campus Safety and Security by dialing 708-524-5999 or ext.
 5999.
 As appropriate, the security office will contact the River Forest Police Department or other law enforcement agencies.